Sayak Chakraborty: Early life

-Chakraborty was born on 27 September 1994 to mother Rekha Chakraborty and father Anupam Chakrabortyin a middle-class Hindu family.
-He has a brother Sabyasachi Chakraborty and a sister Pallavi Mukherjee.
+Chakraborty was born on 27 September 1994 to mother Rekha Chakraborty and father Anupam Chakraborty in a middle-class Hindu family.
+He has a brother, Sabyasachi Chakraborty, and a sister, Pallavi Mukherjee.

 Career

-Chakraborty performed as a junior artist, from 2006 to 2013, in various Bengali TV serials and films.
+From 2006 to 2013, Chakraborty performed as a junior artist in various Bengali television serials and films.

 He is known for his portrayal as Krishna in the TV serial Mahaprabhu Sri Chaitanya, a mythological show, and Karunamoyee Rani Rashmoni, a historical drama on Zee Bangla.
-He worked in 27 consecutive TV serials as supporting cast. and The Light: Swami Vivekananda (2013).
+He worked in 27 consecutive TV serials as supporting cast, including The Light: Swami Vivekananda (2013).